School of Nursing

-UT Tyler and the College of Nursing are committed to offering enriching experiences to both students and faculty in order to supplement scholarship, didactic and clinical activity.
+UT Tyler and the School of Nursing are committed to offering enriching experiences to both students and faculty in order to supplement scholarship, didactic and clinical activity.

 Students, both undergraduate and graduate, may receive course or clinical credit for work with international or domestic underserved communities.

 Graduate students wishing to utilize an international experience for dissertation or professional project may contact their faculty advisor for more information.

 - Students will conduct themselves professionally and according to all College and University Guidelines.

 - Students wishing to obtain clinical credit for international learning activities must be registered in one of the following undergraduate courses: 3611 (Med Surg I), 4632 (Med Surg II), 4501 (Community Health), 4631 (Nursing Leadership & Mgt)

 - Students must have a course average of 80 or above in all current courses.
 If trip is planned between semesters (eg. Summer), SON GPA must be 3.0 or above.
 If trip is planned at the beginning of the semester, before exams, SON GPA must be 3.0 or above.

 - Students are eligible to receive course credit for graduate courses with approval from course faculty.

 - Students will identify specific course / learning objectives to be met during the international learning activity.
 Faculty will approve these objectives.
 Note, some learning activities (class presentations, papers, or other assignments) may be completed upon return to the US.